GeorgeCiesinski/custom-drupal-docs/docs/drupal-sites.md

 This includes information about settings, core and module updates, backing up and restoring sites, content updates, or possible bugs.

-**Warning:** There are many links I have included across various sections of this documentation.
+**Warning:** There are many links I have included across various sections of this documentation for further reading.
 Many of these links contain good information, but many also contain outdated information from older versions of Drupal.
-This is unfortunately the nature of open-source documentation.
-I have done my best to sift through this data and only include accurate and current information in this documentation.
-For that reason, the links are only intended to provide insight into changes from older versions of Drupal, or to reinforce certain points made in this documentation which I have confirmed is correct.

-### Requirements

-The ITS website serves tens of thousands of Faculty Members, Staff and Students in a College environment.
-The below requirements will help to provide a positive and secure experience to all website users:

-1.	**Security** – The website should stay up to date with major security updates, and should include authentication for all users who modify the content of the site.
-2.	**Optimization** – All images, videos, and other assets should be optimized before usage on the site to ensure a fast browsing experience.
-3.	**Accessibility** – Content should meet the accessibility requirements outlined in the AODA (Accessibility for Ontarians with Disabilities Act)

-### Guidelines

-[HUMBER WEB ACCESSIBILITY COMPLIANCE (AODA)](https://humber.ca/tutorial/web-accessibility-compliance.html) - provide access to the WCAG Quick-Reference guide and AODA Compliance Reference, as well as various tools that assist in evaluating Web Accessibility.

-[Humber Interim Web Guidelines](https://humber.ca/brand/sites/default/files/publications/interim-web-guidelines.pdf ) - provides guidelines for standards Humber Websites should meet.

 ### Stack

-The Humber ITS Drupal Stack uses:
+Humber ITS Drupal Sites use the LAMP stack:

 * Linux OS
 * Apache Server
-* PostgreSQL
+* MySQL
 * PHP

 ## Version Control